Weekend October 3-4-5, 2003

 Sunday morning October 5 - Perhaps another get together for breakfast at Shoney's or somewhere (details later).

 This event is not just going to a football game.
 We are speading out the activites to give everyone an opportunity to enjoy something.
 There will be plenty of time for visitation and photo ops and memories.
 Details will be given as they become more defined.
 Please e-mail us if you are willing to work on a Homecoming Committee for the readers of Lee's Traveller.
-We need chicken wire and Klenex for the floats (well...maybe not this year but think big).
+We need chicken wire and Klenex for the floats (well...maybe not this year but think big). ___________________________________

 Give A Book To Lee in 2003

 Remember readers, we are trying to collect money to present a check to the Lee library sometime during the homecoming event.
-(See story by clicking here)
+(See story by clicking here) Please make out your check to Lee High School, in the memo section at the bottom write Lee Library Donation, and mail it to:

-300 North Beaty Street
+Joy Morris Athens State University 300 North Beaty Street Athens, Alabama 35611

-We'll total all the checks and make one presentation and thanks for your support in giving something back.
+We'll total all the checks and make one presentation and thanks for your support in giving something back. _______________________________________ |

 Est. March 31, 2000 42,902 Previous Hits August 11, 2003